 Kids love them, pediatricians hate them, and parents buy them in hopes that their children will go outside and get some exercise.
 The American Academy of Pediatrics recently issued an official policy statement in which the AAP concluded that “the home use of trampolines is strongly discouraged.”
-Although trampoline injuries have been decreasing in recent years, in 2009, there were an estimated 97,908 incidents involving personal injury from trampoline use, resulting in 3,164 deaths or hospitalizations.
+Trampoline injuries have been increasing in recent years: between 2008 and 2017, there was a 3.85% increase in pediatric fractures per year.
+This is the equivalent of an increase from 35.3 per 100,000 people to 53.0 per 100,000.
 Most injuries occur in the legs, but the most severe injuries result from head and neck trauma.

 While the AAP would prefer that families avoid trampolines, the Academy made the following recommendations for those families that desire to continue to use home trampolines: